vtexdocs/help-center-content/docs/tutorials/en/payment-provider-protocol.md

 * **Boleto flow:** Boleto is a popular payment method in Brazil.
 In this test, we send a[ Create Payment](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#post-/payments) request to {{ServiceURL}}/payments, expecting the status undefined as a response and the bankIssueUrl field containing the boleto ticket URL.
 After 15 seconds, we expect to receive another response in the same format via a POST with the URL sent in the callbackUrl field and with status approved.
 When the integration is in production, this last call made by callbackUrl is authenticated with the partner’s environment keys: vtex-app-key and vtex-app-token.
 Learn more about the callback flow in the [Payment Authorization](#payment-authorization) section.
 * **Redirect flow:** This test is divided in two steps.
 First, we send a [Create Payment](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#post-/payments) request to `{{ServiceURL}}/payments`, expecting the status undefined as a response and the redirectUrl field containing the URL that will be used to redirect the customer.
 After 15 seconds, we expect to receive another response in the same format via a POST with the URL sent in the callbackUrl field and with status approved.
 When the integration is in production, this last call made by callbackUrl is authenticated with the partner's environment keys: vtex-app-key and vtex-app-token.
 Learn more about the callback flow in the [Payment Authorization](#payment-authorization) section.
 Connectors that will use **Redirect** don’t need to pass all Test Suite tests, only the **Redirect** test.

-<div class="alert alert-warning"><p>
-For credit cards, the mandatory tests are Authorize, Denied, Cancel, Async Approved, and Async Denied.
+>⚠️ For credit cards, the mandatory tests are Authorize, Denied, Cancel, Async Approved, and Async Denied.
-</p></div>

 Use the following numbers to identify how to correctly respond to each credit card test: